taukappawho/COSC612/Teamwork Basics.md

    They can state they're not comfortable with a particular norm in Discord.
 They can ask for a group meeting to discuss what could be different/how things could be handled differently.
 They could contact the professor who is always available and willing to help in such situations.

 # Hints for Handling Difficult Behavior
+   #### Handling Difficult Behavior
+   What?
+Strategies for managing difficult behaviors in group settings.
+   Why?
+To improve group cohesion, productivity, and positive teamwork.
+   #### Recognize and assist these behaviors:
+   1. Overly Talkative - Direct conversation to others; if the problem persists, discreetly and in a non-confrontational manner explain the importance of input from the entire group
+   2. Too Quiet - Encourage involvement by asking for their thoughts or appreciate their contributions.
+   3. Argumentative - Assess their arguments (or critique) against the group’s progress.
+If they are targeting others, point out how their actions are hindering the team’s objectives and morale.
+   4. Complainant - First, listen to the complainer attentively.
+If the issue is legitimate, use it as an opportunity for group problem-solving.
+Encourage the complainant to then collaborate.
 # Hints for Handling Group Problems
+   #### Handling Group Problems
+   What?
+How to handle common team problems.
+   Why?
+To improve group cohesion, productivity, and positive teamwork.
+   #### Recognize and assist these group problems:

+   1. Floundering
+   2. Getting Off Topic
+   3. Making Decisions Too Quickly
+   4. Not Making Decisions
+   5. Conflict Between Members
+   6. Excluding or Ridiculing Others
+   7. Not Pulling Their Weight

+   #### Not pulling their weight:
+   During an information systems capstone class, one student consistently failed to contribute to the group's assigned tasks.
+Despite being given responsibilities, this individual did not deliver.
+It was eventually          discovered, in real time by the entire group, that the student had been modifying documents to falsely reflect his participation.
+When confronted directly, he continued to offer excuses and untruths.
+By the end of the    semester, the student received poor feedback from the group, which ultimately prevented him from passing the capstone class and completing his degree.
+   #### Ridiculing:
+   In the same information systems capstone class of 2023, a group member was ridiculing another member’s contribution.
+When the bully was confronted, conflict arose, leading to bitterness and resentment within the          group.
+To resolve the tension, the team decided to bring in the professor as a mediator.
+Through open dialogue and mediation, both parties were able to express their frustrations, and the group established clearer        communication guidelines to ensure mutual respect moving forward.
+Ultimately, this helped the team work more effectively for the remainder of the project